Khalyzians: The Khwarezmian connection

 Khwarezm is a city in present-day Uzbekistan, in the former Persian province of Khorasan.
 Since it was part of the Silk Road, it was known internationally, and had several different names in several different languages, including Byzantine Greek who called the products of this city "khalisios", which was masculine for "of the city of Khalis."

 A province of the Lower Volga

 The province of Khwalis (Khwali-As) on the lower Volga, was the realm of the trading Eastern Iranians; its twin city Amol/Atil, also called Sariycin/Khamlikh.
 It was ruled by a governor with the title of Tarkhan As-Tarkhan.

 Source: Harvard Ukrainian Studies, Volume II, Number 3, September 1978, p.
 262 (Ukrainian Research Institute, Harvard University Cambridge, Massachusetts).

 Areas named after the Kaliz

-Budakalász (Hungary), Körös (Hungary), Kalász (Hungary/Slovakia), Cuzdrioara (Transylvania), Halych (Ukraine), Kalasë (Albania), Kalasevo (Mordovia) and numerous other places in Russia, Kalash Garan (Ostan-e Lorestan, Iran), Kalizeh (Velayat-e Helmand, Afghanistan) and Kalis/Kalas (Punjab Pakistan).
+Budakalász (Hungary), Körös (Hungary), Kalász (Hungary/Slovakia), Cuzdrioara (Transylvania, Romania), Halych (Ukraine), Kalasë (Albania), Kalasevo (Mordovia) and numerous other places in Russia, Kalash Garan (Ostan-e Lorestan, Iran), Kalizeh (Velayat-e Helmand, Afghanistan) and Kalis/Kalas (Punjab Pakistan).